Panevėžys: 1918–1941

 Volunteers of the Lithuanian Armed Forces had liberated the city for the first time from the Bolsheviks' forces on 27 March 1919 during the Lithuanian Wars of Independence and raised flags of Lithuania.
 Before the Second World War Panevėžys was multicultural city with Lithuanian, Jewish, Polish, Russian, German, Karaite, Tatar and other city communities.
 Between the World Wars, in the newly independent Lithuania, Panevėžys continued to grow.
 According to the Lithuanian census of 1923, there were 19,147 people in Panevėžys (19,197 with suburbs), among them 6,845 Jews (36%) (in Yiddish the town's name was פּאָניוועזש, transliterated as Ponevezh).

 Bustling with businesses Freedom Square (Laisvės aikštė) in Panevėžys, Independent Lithuania in the 1920s.
-All the historical buildings seen on the picture, survived the Second World War intact, but were demolished by the Soviet authorities in the 1950s-1970s.
+All the historical buildings seen on the picture survived the Second World War intact, but were demolished by the Soviet authorities in the 1950s-1970s.

 The Ponevezh Yeshiva, one of the most notable Haredi yeshivas in the history of the Jews in Lithuania, was established and flourished in the town.
 Rabbi Yosef Shlomo Kahaneman (1886–1969) was its rosh yeshiva (head) and president.
 Known as the "Ponovezher Rov", he was also the leading rabbi of Panevėžys.
 He managed to escape to the British Mandate of Palestine where he set about rebuilding the Ponevezh Yeshiva in Bnei Brak where it still exists in modern Israel.
 It has a very large student body of young Talmud scholars.

+Communities of Poles inhabit the area from the 19th century and a Polish Gymnasium existed in Panevėžys until the Second World War (the Polish version of the name of the city was Poniewież).

 The town's population rose to 26,200 between 1923 and 1939.
 On 15 June 1940, Red Army military forces took over the city, as a consequence of the forced incorporation of Lithuania into the Soviet Union.
 A number of political prisoners were murdered near the sugar factory.
 A large number of residents were exiled to Siberia (merely during the June deportation in 1941 over 600 residents were exiled to Siberia) or suffered other forms of political repression.